-The Team Manager is responsible for the The Social Worker coordinates the management of the Family Safeguarding progression of a child's multi-disciplinary plan.
-They complete the Family Programme and responsibility for the children and families they use Motivational Interviewing (MI) tools to support.
-This includes the line management create change for children.
-Working with their adult specialist colleagues, they also develop reflective supervision.
-The Team Manager high quality plans to meet a family's needs.
-The Social Worker works with children to supervision, incorporating the views of the enhance resilience and promote educational multi-disciplinary team.
-They are responsible achievement, and visits them in line with child for case allocation, allocating work to adult protection/child in need plans, liaising with workers, and oversight on a day-to-day basis relevant safeguarding partners.
+The Social Worker coordinates the progression of a child's multi-disciplinary plan.
+They complete the Family Programme and use Motivational Interviewing (MI) tools to create change for children.
+Working with their adult specialist colleagues, they also develop high quality plans to meet a family's needs.
+The Social Worker works with children to enhance resilience and promote educational achievement, and visits them in line with child protection/child in need plans, liaising with relevant safeguarding partners.
 They are responsible for overseeing impact of support to change parent's behaviours to meet the child's needs and defining next steps.